 An alternative access point is from the end of Swan Street, with a path crossing the golf course.
 Parking is probably easier at this spot, particularly on weekends, plus there’s a handy tap.
-Note that there is no public access to the roads adjacent to the seawall and the southern end of the beach.
+Note that there is no public access to the roads adjacent to the seawall at the southern end of the beach.

 MM Beach, Port Kembla